daniel-beet/acme.sh.wiki-clone/dnsapi.md

 `OPENPROVIDER_USER` and `OPENPROVIDER_PASSWORDHASH` will be saved in `~/.acme.sh/account.conf` and will be reused when needed.

+If you find any bugs of OpenProvider dns API, please report here: https://github.com/Neilpang/acme.sh/issues/2104

 ## 73. Use MaraDNS API

 Make sure you've configured MaraDNS properly and setup a zone file for your domain.
 See [`csv2(5)`](https://manpages.debian.org/stretch/maradns/csv2.5.en.html).